hyperspy/hyperspy/doc/user_guide/tools.rst

 Even if the original data is recorded with a limited dynamic range, it is often desirable to perform the analysis operations with a higher precision.
 Conversely, if space is limited, storing in a shorter data type can decrease the file size.
-The :py:meth:`~.signal_base.BaseSignal.change_dtype` changes the data type in place, e.g.:
+The :py:meth:`~.signal.BaseSignal.change_dtype` changes the data type in place, e.g.:

 .. code-block:: python